zitadel/zitadel/docs/docs/guides/integrate/logout.md

 This is not yet implemented in ZITADEL
 :::

+## Use Cases

+1. Logout all users from this browser (current implementation of ZITADEL end_session_endpoint)
+2. Logout my user from this browser
+3. Logout my user from all devices

 ## Logout in ZITADEL

 ZITADEL generates a user-agent cookie as soon as a user authenticates the first time.